How to buy the best cooker hood

-You'll need to get one that has a canopy that spreads all the way across the width of your cooker – so whether you've got four rings on your hob or a wide cooker with eight burners, make sure you choose an appropriate size.
+- You'll need to get one with a canopy that spreads all the way across the width of your cooker – so whether you've got four rings on your hob or a wide cooker with eight burners, make sure you choose an appropriate size.

 Island cooker hoods

-Chimney-style cooker hoods can be found for less than £100 too, but it's easy to spend more like £300 to £500 on one of these, and prices go as high as you like for larger, fancier models.
+You can find chimney-style cooker hoods for less than £100 too, but it's easy to spend £300 to £500 on one of these.
+Best Buy canopy cooker hoods start from around £300, and larger, fancier models can be much pricier.

 Find the best model for your budget using our independent and in-depth cooker hood reviews.

-For easy control, choose cooker hoods with controls on the front rather than the inside or the underside.
+- Controls - For easy control, choose a hood with controls on the front rather than the inside or the underside.

 Extraction or recirculation?

-Cooker hoods can be set up to extract air through a duct to a vent in your wall.
-Alternatively, they can be used in recirculating mode, where the air is passed through carbon filters before being recirculated back into your kitchen.
-We test all cooker hoods in extraction mode as this is a more effective way of removing steam and smells.
+You can either set up your cooker hood to extract air through a duct to a vent in your wall, or use it in recirculation mode.
+This is where air passes through carbon filters before being recirculated back into your kitchen.
+We test all cooker hoods in extraction mode, as this is a more effective way of removing steam and smells.

 Take a look through our top-scoring cooker hoods in our cooker hoods Best Buys.